holistics/holistics-python/README.md

 - Python's version: >= 3

 # Installation
-Module can be installed with pip:
+Package can be installed with pip:
 ```
 $ pip install holistics
 ```